 - What type of heat do you use?
 For example: heat emitter, black light, red light, traditional heat bulb, or another form of heat?

 - If the cage was not purchased from the breeder, what type and size was your hedgehog’s cage?

 - Did you have your carpets cleaned or home sprayed for bugs?

 - Did the hedgehog have any environmental stress or injury?
-For example: escape from cage for three days before found, hunger strike related to change in cages or types of food, accidental injury.
+For example: an escape from their cage for three days before being found, hunger strike related to change in cages or types of food, accidental injury.